medhaa09/Snt-Site-Revamp/content/clubs/AstronomyClub.md

 <!-- Write about us section -->
 ## About us
-Since the dawn of civilization, humans have gazed at the stars with wonder and curiosity.
-The mysteries of the cosmos have driven countless innovations and discoveries, and this thirst for knowledge continues to grow with each passing generation.

-The Astronomy Club of IIT Kanpur, established in 1975, has been at the forefront of exploring the wonders of our cosmos to the campus community.
-The club's mission is to inspire an interest in astronomy and nurture the curiosity of those already enthralled by it.
-Our annual flagship event is Astroventure, which marks one of the largest Astronomy fest across all IITs.
-Our signature events include night sky observation sessions, planetarium shows, workshops, competitions, talks, etc..
-Major club assets include an Observatory, planetarium, range of telescopes, and a lot more.

-The Astronomy Club is more than just a platform for exploring the cosmos; it’s a community where imagination, curiosity, and science come together to unlock the secrets of the universe.
-We invite all students to join us on this journey beyond the stars.
+Since the dawn of civilisation, humanity has looked up to the stars with awe, seeking meaning in the vastness above.
+The Astronomy Club of IIT Kanpur, established in 1975, carries forward that timeless curiosity, serving as a vibrant community for all who are captivated by the cosmos.
+With no requirement for prior expertise - just a spark of interest - the club welcomes anyone willing to journey beyond the skies.

+We conduct a wide range of activities throughout the year, including night sky observation sessions, astrophotography, planetarium shows, hands-on workshops and projects, competitions and engaging lectures.
+Our club houses its own student-built planetarium as well as a research grade observatory with a 14-inch Celestron EdgeHD telescope.
+Through our annual flagship events like Astroventure and Hyperion, we celebrate the spirit of exploration, drawing participation from across the country.

+We invite all to come join us and gather beneath the stars, surrounded by the club’s telescopes, cameras and interesting student-made technical instruments.
+Because when you realise you’re made of stardust, it’s only natural to want to know your ancestors in the sky!